Record and Playback Plugin

 -d "$data"

-This example command can stop the playback action named my_signal_playback
+This example command stops the playback action named my_signal_playback

 .
-If the call is successful, the command returns the following value:
+If the call succeeds, the command returns the following:

 HTTP/1.1 200 OK